AGMarquardt/AGMarquardt.github.io/content/_index.md

       text: |
         <br>

         The **Marquardt Lab** works at the interface of RNA Biology, Gene Expression and Epigenomics research.
-We are based at the [Institute of Biochemistry and Biology](https://www.uni-potsdam.de/en/ibb/), University of Potsdam, Germany.
+We are based at the Institute of Biochemistry and Biology, University of Potsdam, Germany, and the Department of Biology, Lund University, Lund, Sweden.

         **We are hiring!** Open positions for PhD students and Postdocs coming soon.